leominov/dokku-revision-info/README.md

 # Dokku revision info

-Revision information in your Dokku environment
+Revision information in your Dokku environment.

 # Requirements